LastAncientOne/Stock_Analysis_For_Quant/R_Stock/README.md

 # R for Stock Trading and Investment
 ### Description:
-#### Stock analysis in R is a method for investors use (short or long term) and traders to make buying and selling decisions.
-By studying and evaluating the past and current historical data, fundamental data, news, and social media.
-While investors and traders attempt to gain a winning edge in the markets by making the best decisions. :chart_with_upwards_trend: :chart_with_downwards_trend:
+#### Stock analysis in R is a method used by investors (both short and long-term) and traders to make buying and selling decisions.
+It involves studying and evaluating past and current historical data, fundamental data, news, and social media.
+Investors and traders employ this approach in an attempt to gain a winning edge in the markets by making informed decisions. :chart_with_upwards_trend: :chart_with_downwards_trend:

 ### Download Langauge and Software
 https://www.r-project.org/